Your money isn’t gone, my friend. It’s just that someone else has it.

 rates for various currencies (below).

-What’s wrong with a personal check?
-For one thing, Germans (and most other Europeans) don’t write personal checks payable to a person or firm!
+What’s wrong with a personal or business check?
+For one thing, Germans (and most other Europeans) don’t write checks payable to a person or firm!
 (France, where personal checks are still used, is a rare exception.)
-Unlike a US personal check, a German check or bank draft is a transfer of funds (eine Geldüberweisung) from one bank account number to another.
-German banks just aren’t set up to deal with a US personal check.
-As a result they won’t even consider cashing an American personal check unless you have an account with the German bank, and they will charge the account holder a fee for depositing the check.
+Unlike a US personal or business check, a German check or bank draft is a transfer of funds (eine Geldüberweisung) from one bank account number to another.
+German banks just aren’t set up to deal with US checks.
+As a result they won’t even consider cashing an American check unless the depositor has an account with the German bank, and they will charge the account holder a fee for depositing the check.
+This also applies to a cashier’s check (banker’s check, demand draft).
 For a check payable in US dollars, the German bank will also charge a foreign exchange fee, further reducing the amount of euros the recipient actually gets transferred into his or her account.

 Need to know how much money your dollars or euros will buy?
 Use our currency converter (below).

 Above (and in Banks & Money) we discussed the basic differences between banking and payment systems in the US and Europe.
 Now we’ll show you some of the options for transferring money between the US and the German-speaking countries or almost any country in the world.